 I encountered The Roches that same year — on the Nov.
 17 episode of “Saturday Night Live” — when they shared their earnestly nerdy, hyperactive version of Handel’s Hallelujah Chorus.

 This is the performance that single-handedly changed my perception of folk music forever:

 Here’s a live performance at The Capitol Theatre in Passaic, New Jersey, a year before the “SNL” appearance:

 And here’s how their performance style had evolved on the Hallelujah Chorus by 1982:

 For a good chuckle, check out this amazingly dated but lovely video of 1989’s “Big Nuthin'”

 Maggie had been performing only sporadically in the last quite a few years, while Suzzy and Terre continued with their own projects, including Suzzy’s duo with daughter Lucy Wainwright Roche, who as a young child often stayed with her grandparents in Suffern, New York, whose home was around the corner from mine.

 It appears that Maggie was still performing as recently as four or five years ago, though I had not seen her in quite a few years.

-The last major project I recall her being involve with was “Zero Church,” an album she and Suzzy made with the help of many other artists and released in November 2001.
+The last major project I recall her being involved with was “Zero Church,” an album she and Suzzy made with the help of many other artists and released in November 2001.
 It was also performed at St. Ann’s Warehouse in Brooklyn in April 2002, which was co-produced by current HERE Arts Center Producing Director Kim Whitener.